RLHFlow/Online-RLHF/README.md

 ## Acknowledgement

-The authors would like to thank the great open-source communities, including the Huggingface TRL team, the Huggingface H4 team, the Allen Institute AI RewardBench team, the Meta LLaMA team, and Axolotl team for sharing the models, codes, and training sets.
+The authors would like to thank the great open-source communities, including the Huggingface TRL team, the Huggingface H4 team, the Allen Institute AI RewardBench team, the Meta LLaMA team, evalplus team and Axolotl team for sharing the models, codes, and training sets.

 ## Citation